by: Prof. Dana Scott Bourgerie

 Classroom-Tested and Peer-ReviewedBeginning Cantonese was developed and peer-reviewed by Cantonese language experts and tested by college students using it as their first year textbook.
 The entire course contains 20 lessons, 29 videos with native speakers, poems, games, songs, hundreds of annotations, and 11,400 word and sentence audio recordings.

-Just $6.99/month (6 month minimum) This is our Holiday Sale price which is 30% off our regular price!Beginning Cantonese was originally published as part of the highly reviewed University of Arizona Critical Languages Series (ISBN 1929986041).
+Just $9.99/month!
+(3 month minimum).Beginning Cantonese was originally published as part of the highly reviewed University of Arizona Critical Languages Series (ISBN 1929986041).
 We have added many new mobile-friendly features that help you learn Cantonese on desktops, tablets, and smartphones.
 Multiple Choice, Fill in the blank, and Listening Dictation exercises are provided for each lesson.
 A searchable audio glossary with thousands of words and translations helps you find every occurrence of a word or part of a word in all of the lessons.
 A custom on-screen keyboard is provided for Cantonese romanization

 Try one of the sample lessons below with video, transcriptions, annotations, translations, and individual word and sentence audio recordings: